streamx-co/try.elinq/README.md

 **X** prefix provides 2 new capabilities:

-- full C# support: multiple statements inside lambda, variables, functions etc - use all language features for query creation.
+- Full C# support for query creation: multiple statements inside lambda, variables, functions, etc.
-- no "special" syntax or [unexpected provider specific behavior](https://docs.microsoft.com/en-us/ef/core/querying/how-query-works/).
+- No semantic gap with SQL.
 XLinq declares SQL statements (like `SELECT`, `FROM`, `WHERE`) as first class C# methods, combining familiar syntax with intellisense, type safety and refactoring.

-Result?
-SQL becomes a *boring* class library exposing its API locally, literally *"Language Integrated SQL"*.
+As a result SQL becomes just "another" class library exposing its API locally, literally *"Language Integrated SQL"*.

 ## Curious?